carlos-antolin/Cat-and-Dog-Image-Classifier-using-CNN/README.md

 - Train and validate the model on a dataset of labeled images of cats and dogs.
 - Evaluate the model’s accuracy on a test dataset.

-The project involves:

-- Loading the dataset and performing basic data preprocessing.
-- Applying data augmentation techniques to improve model generalization.
-- Building the CNN model architecture and compiling it.
-- Training the model and evaluating its performance.
-- Visualizing results with training/validation accuracy and loss.

 ## Dataset

 The dataset used in this project is a collection of images of cats and dogs.
 The data has been split into the following directories: